 The chart below illustrates the period of ineligibility for FSA funds, depending on whether the conviction was for sale or possession and whether the student had previous offenses.
 (A conviction for sale of drugs includes convictions for conspiring to sell drugs.)

 Sale of Illegal Drugs

 2 years from date of conviction

-and the periods of ineligibility are different, the student will be ineligible for the longer period.
+If a student has convictions for multiple offenses and the periods of ineligibility are different, they will remain ineligible for the longer period.
 Schools must provide each student who becomes ineligible for FSA funds due to a drug conviction a clear and conspicuous written notice of his loss of eligibility and the methods whereby he can become eligible again.